-Lift chairs are considered durable medical equipment that's covered under Medicare's list of items covered as Durable Medical Equipment, Prosthetics, Orthotics and Supplies (DMEPOS).
+Lift chairs are considered durable medical equipment covered under the Medicare list of items.

 But lift chairs are a special case because the entire cost of the chair isn't covered, while many other types of equipment are fully covered by the plan.
 There are also some restrictions on the type of lift chair you can purchase and where you may purchase it if you want Medicare to cover part of the cost.